Adeline points out that … “Gregory’s orchard next to their shop was bought by the U.M.F. Church, and South Street Schools were erected on the land.

 The Trust had been established by Edinburgh surgeon and educationalist John Borthwick Gilchrist who, in his will, established a trust to fund the delivery of courses of scientific lectures, by distinguished professors, to benefit the education of the working masses.
 And hence, the arrival of Professor Ball to South Street in January of 1887.

-The following month, and at the same location, a similar-sized audience listened, entranced, to William Lant Carpenter, B.A., B.Sc., manager of the School of Electrical Engineering in Hanover Square, London, as he gave his Gilchrist lecture on ‘Electrical energy and its uses’.
+And in the same month, and at the same location, a similar-sized audience listened, entranced, to William Lant Carpenter, B.A., B.Sc., manager of the School of Electrical Engineering in Hanover Square, London, as he gave his Gilchrist lecture on ‘Electrical energy and its uses’.

 Chairman at the meeting was a prescient Alfred Edward Miller Mundy of Shipley Hall who, when introducing the guest speaker, expressed the hope that future coal miners would be able to use an electrical safety lamp, thus reducing the danger of explosions.